nithyaramakrishnan/data-shield/convert.md

  {: codeblock}

-## Whitelisting your applications
+## Whitelisting applications
 {: #convert-whitelist}

 When a Docker image is converted to run inside of Intel® SGX, it can be whitelisted.
 By whitelisting your image, you're assigning admin privileges that allow the application to run on the cluster where {{site.data.keyword.datashield_short}} is installed.
 {: shortdesc}

-1. Obtain an Enclave Manager access token using the IAM authentication token, using the following curl request:
+1. Obtain an Enclave Manager access token by using the IAM authentication token:

   ```
   export em_token=`curl -X POST https://enclave-manager.<ingress-domain>/api/v1/sys/auth/token -H "Authorization: Basic $token" | jq -r '.access_token'`